Developer

 1. Start, complete, and submit the technical review for your Data Center app.

-2. Test your app and share the results in the comment section of your technical review ticket.
+2. Test your app performance at scale and share the results in the comment section of your technical review ticket.

 Before your Data Center app launches on Marketplace, both your technical review and Marketplace listing need to be approved.

-If you have any questions about Data Center or Marketplace, ask our team.
+If you have any questions about Data Center or Marketplace, please reach out to our team.

 1. Complete the technical review